Hasselt University: Campus Diepenbeek

-Campus Diepenbeek (75 hectares) is located in the ‘green belt’ near Hasselt.
+Campus Diepenbeek (75 hectares) is located in the 'green belt' near Hasselt.
 The campus is home to several research institutes, incubators and spin-offs.
 The student restaurant, University Library, class rooms and auditoriums are located in Main Building D. Other notable campus buildings are the Science Tower (with laboratories for education and research in chemistry and physics) and the Application Centre for Concrete and Construction (ACB²).

 Campus Hasselt

-Campus Hasselt (2 hectares) consists of the Rectorate (with the Rector's Office), the Faculty of Law and the Old Prison.
+Campus Hasselt (2 hectares) comprises the Rectorate (with the Rector's Office), the Faculty of Law, the School of Transportation Sciences, the international master programme in Interior Architecture (Faculty of Architecture and Arts), and the Old Prison.
 The almost 200-year-old building has a restaurant, two auditoriums and former prison cells turned into study rooms.
-The Student Service Centre, where enrolment of new students takes place, is also located in the Old Prison Building.
+The Student Service Centre, where new student enrolment takes place, is also located in the Old Prison Building.

-The Offices of the Rector and Administrators are located on walking distance, at the sixteenth-century Refugiehuis (once a house of refuge for the Herkenrode Abbey's beguines).
-The adjacent Witte Kazerne ('White Barracks') is home to some central administration offices and the Transportation Research Institute as well as the School of Transportation Sciences.
+The Offices of the Rector and Administrators are located within walking distance at the sixteenth-century Refugiehuis (formerly a house of refuge for the beguines of the Herkenrode Abbey).
+The adjacent Witte Kazerne ('White Barracks') houses some central administration offices, next to the above-mentioned School of Transportation Sciences and their Transportation Research Institute.

+Hasselt is home to 90,000 inhabitants and is the capital of the Limburg region in Flanders, Belgium.
+Across the two main campuses (including the students from other universities (of applied sciences), you will find more than 20,000 students, of which approx. 15% international (October 2025).